-We are undertaking research looking at the causes of hip and groin pain in soccer players.
-It is known that soccer players will often develop a condition in the hip joint known as femoroacetabular impingement or FAI.
+We are undertaking research looking at the causes of hip and groin pain in footballers (AFL and soccer).
+It is known that footballers will often develop a condition in the hip joint known as femoroacetabular impingement or FAI.
 FAI is caused by abnormal bone formation within the hip joint.
 This condition is known to play a role in the development of hip and groin pain and also cause early hip arthritis.

 This study is aiming to